 \section{Introduction}

-A major difficulty in the multivariate modelling of high-dimensional random vectors is the trade-off between a sufficiently rich parameterized model to capture complex relationships and yet parsimonious enough to avoid over-fitting issues.
-In light of this trade-off between parsimony and flexibility, factor modelling is a pertinent solution: it aims to summarize the information from large data sets through a small number of variables called factors.
-In the financial literature, \cite{ross1976} developed an arbitrage pricing theory built on a factor model for asset returns to gain statistical effectiveness when estimating the co-movements and common shocks from a large portfolio size.
-Factor models have also been applied to the estimation of variance-covariance or precision matrices: see \cite{fan2008} and \cite{fan2016}, respectively.
-The quantity of interest in factor analysis is the variance-covariance matrix $\Sigma^\ast$ of the vector of observations given as $\Sigma^\ast = \Lambda^\ast M_{FF} \Lambda^{\ast\top} +\Psi^\ast$ with the factor loading matrix $\Lambda^\ast$, the variance-covariance of the factors $M_{FF}$ and the variance-covariance of the idiosyncratic errors $\Psi^\ast$.
+A major difficulty in the multivariate modeling of high-dimensional random vectors is the trade-off between a sufficiently rich parameterized model to capture complex relationships and yet parsimonious enough to avoid over-fitting issues.
+In light of this trade-off between parsimony and flexibility, factor modeling is a pertinent solution: it aims to summarize the information from a large data set of dimension $p$ through a small number $m$ of variables called factors.
+The quantity of interest in factor analysis is the variance-covariance matrix $\Sigma^\ast$ of the vector of observations, which is specified as $\Sigma^\ast = \Lambda^\ast M_{FF} \Lambda^{\ast\top} +\Psi^\ast$, with the factor loading matrix $\Lambda^\ast$, the variance-covariance of the factors $M_{FF}$ and the variance-covariance of the idiosyncratic errors $\Psi^\ast$.
 Numerous restrictions can be imposed for the sake of identification.
 Most works devoted to factor models constrain $\Psi^\ast$ to be diagonal when the dimension $p$ - the number of variables composing the vector of observations - is fixed.
 Under this constraint, \cite{anderson1988} derived the large sample properties of the Gaussian-based maximum likelihood (ML) estimator of the factor model. \cite{bai2012} extended these asymptotic results when $p$ is diverging and proposed different restrictions on $\Lambda^\ast$ and $M_{FF}$.
 To relax the diagonal constraint on $\Psi^\ast$, \cite{chamberlain1983} developed the notion of approximate factor models, which allows for cross-correlation among the idiosyncratic errors.
-Under the condition of bounded eigenvalues of $\Psi^\ast$ non-diagonal and for given identification restrictions on $\Lambda^\ast$, \cite{bai2016} derived the large sample properties of the Gaussian-based ML factor model estimator when $p$ diverges.
+Under the condition of bounded eigenvalues of $\Psi^\ast$ non-diagonal, \cite{bai2016} derived the large sample properties of the Gaussian-based ML factor model estimator when $p$ diverges.
 The sparse estimation of a non-diagonal $\Psi^\ast$ was considered by \cite{bailiao2016}.
-Their approach gave rise to the notion of conditionally sparse factor, in the sense that $\Psi^\ast$ is a sparse matrix with bounded eigenvalues.
-Under orthogonal factors, they computed a penalized ML (PML) estimator, where $\Lambda^\ast$ and $\Psi^\ast$ are jointly estimated while penalizing $\Psi^\ast$ only through the adaptive Least Absolute Shrinkage and Selection Operator (LASSO) and Smoothly Clipped Absolute Deviation (SCAD) methods, and derived some consistency results. \cite{poignard2020} considered a two-step method for estimating a sparse $\Psi^\ast$ and derived consistency results together with the conditions for support recovery.
+Their approach gave rise to the notion of conditionally sparse factor models, in the sense that $\Psi^\ast$ is a sparse matrix with bounded eigenvalues.
+Under orthogonal strong factors, they computed the sparse approximate factor estimator, where $\Lambda^\ast$ and $\Psi^\ast$ are jointly estimated while penalizing $\Psi^\ast$ only through the adaptive Least Absolute Shrinkage and Selection Operator (LASSO) and Smoothly Clipped Absolute Deviation (SCAD) methods, and derived some consistency results. \cite{poignard2020} considered a two-step method for estimating a sparse $\Psi^\ast$ and derived consistency results together with the conditions for support recovery.

 \mds